 My rating: 4 of 5 stars

-I did enjoy it though and I’d recommend it to anyone who is looking for something totally different and refreshing from a writing style point of view.
+I’d recommend it to anyone who is looking for something totally different and refreshing from a writing style point of view.
 I appreciated the language and candor brought into each topic.
 It was more about expression in the here and now than the actual direction and flow of a cohesive story which somehow added an element of intrigue.